 The Difference Between Port Orleans Riverside and French Quarter

-Although the resorts share the same name, they do feel like different resorts.
+Although these Disney resort hotels share the same name, they do feel like different resorts.
 The French Quarter side is New Orleans themed, with buildings that resemble those that you would see in the French Quarter.
 That side is significantly smaller, although there are still many different buildings that you can stay in.
-Some rooms have river and pool views, while others have a garden or standard view.
+Some rooms have Sassagoula river and pool views, while others have a garden or standard view.
 You’ll pay a little more for a better view – it’s usually only worth it if you plan to spend a lot of time in the room.

 Rooms at Port Orleans Riverside and French Quarter